marcelbonnet/freebsd-ports/ARDOUR3.md

 # Back to 2013: Ardour 3.3 port

-This repo presents a FreeBSD port for Ardour 3.3,  gitfyi my old ports and finally stage them all.
+This repo presents a FreeBSD port for Ardour 3.3,  gitfy my old ports and finally stage them all.

 ## Roadmap